ampache/ampache.org-docs/docs/docker.md

 Pulls the most recent image from the Develop branch.
 This is generally safe to run but can break occasionally.
 Contains the latest features and updates.

+### `ampache:preview`

+Pulls the most recent image built from the Ampache `develop8` branch.
+This is unreleased Ampache8 code, so expect it to break.
+Use it to preview what is coming, not to run your library.

 ### `ampache:nosql`

 For advanced users, this provides an image without a MySQL server built-in.
 You must provide your own MySQL server.